sadeem-albir/ascii/README.md

 Type:

-    $ cat <text_file> ascii [OPTIONS]
+    $ cat <text_file> ascii [OPTIONS] >> new_file

-This will output the whole file text to standard output in the number format you gave it, or in decimal numbers by default.
+This will output the whole file text to 'new_file' in the number format you gave it, or in decimal numbers by default.
+Make sure 'new_file' has a unique file name so that you don't accidentally concatenate the output to an existing file.